 This is going to be a learning post for you,s o grab a cup of coffee and lets get started.

-What exactly is WordPress duplicate content issue?
+What exactly is Duplicate content issue in SEO?

-Content which is exactly the same but can be accessed by two URL.
-This could be within your blog or could be on some copy-paste blog.
 For example, on a poorly optimized WordPress blog, an article can be accessed by: